 Making a big meal with more dishes than burners?
 Need to cook something fresh with only electricity as your power source?
 Maybe you need to cook food on the go or on-demand, or perhaps just keep it warm on display.
 Your motivation could even be as simple as not feeling like turning on the stove.
 The list of potential uses goes on and on, but the small appliance in question is limited to one: the electric skillet.

 A portable workhorse that can last for years and years, a good electric skillet can carry a casual cook far.
 Ideal for situations like holidays, camping, or even in dorm rooms or long stays at hotels, they’re flexible solutions for when you don’t have access to a stove or oven.
+It also needs to store away easily like our best overall pick the Presto Foldaway Electric Skillet, which has a detachable base.

 And although electric skillets may not be the tool of choice for most chefs, even the pros are not above respect for its utility, especially in performative settings.
 "I’m a big ‘fire’ guy, whether it’s gas, propane, butane, alcohol, wood … really anything incendiary I can get my hands on,” says Thomas Fazio, corporate executive chef for That Meetball Place.
 So for him, heat is tantamount, making high wattage a priority.
 But private chef Richard Robertson V of Double R Catering on Long Island, New York, has much less of a hardline approach to it, harboring fond memories of using electric skillets a lot through his childhood.